wp-plugins/seo-check/readme.txt

 == Description ==

-Provide eRanker <a href="http://www.eranker.com/">SEO Check</a> tools in your website.
+Provide eRanker SEO Check tools in your website.
 This plugin requires a valid Free eRanker API Key.
 The user will be able to generate commons SEO reports and insert into articles using shortcodes or widgets.
 Each factor is unique and allow the user use this data on his articles.